muhaochen/bilingual_dictionaries/README.md

 We also include larger sets of monolingual lexical definitions for the above three languages.
 Together with the bilingual lexical defitions, they are used in paper [Learning Bilingual Word Embeddings Using Lexical Definitions](https://www.aclweb.org/anthology/W19-4316/).

 ## Learning Bilingual Word Embeddings Using Lexical Definitions
 we propose BilLex that leverages publicly available lexical definitions for bilingual word embedding learning.
 Without the need of predefined seed lexicons, BilLex comprises a novel word pairing strategy to automatically identify and propagate the precise finegrained word alignment from lexical definitions.
 We evaluate BilLex in word-level and sentence-level translation tasks, which seek to find the cross-lingual counterparts of words and sentences respectively.
-BilLex significantly outperforms previous embedding methods on both tasks.
+(To be updated)

 ## Reference
 If you find our resources useful to you, please kindly cite our paper.